-Table 6 summarizes the impact of cumulative actions by identifying the past, present, and reasonably foreseeable future condition of the various resources which are directly or indirectly impacted by the proposed action and its alternatives.
-The table also illustrates the with-project and without-project condition (the difference being the incremental impact of the project).
-Also illustrated is the future condition with any reasonable alternatives (or range of alternatives).
+Table 5-6 summarizes the impact of cumulative impacts resulting from actions identified to occur in the past, present, and reasonably foreseeable future.
+Summaries of the impacts to sand resources, protected species, and water quality, are provided to discuss how they would be directly or indirectly impacted by the proposed action and its alternatives.
+The table also illustrates the with-project and the FWOP condition (the difference being the incremental impact of the project).
+Please also see Section 2.2.14 for additional information about the effects of other Federal projects in the project area.